martinfleis/phd-thesis/source/20_appendix_7.md

 ## 7.1 Selection of primary characters {.unnumbered}

 Supplementary material for section 7.1.2.1.1.
-Table \ref{tab:long_chars} contains intial selection of applicable characters and reasoning behind its selection or exclusion.
+Table \ref{tab:long_chars} contains initial selection of applicable characters and reasoning behind its selection or exclusion.

 \small
 \begin{longtable}[]{@{}P{1.5cm}P{3.5cm}P{2.8cm}P{1.3cm}P{2.5cm}P{2cm}@{}}
 \caption{Initial selection of applicable characters as an extraction from the Table of Urban Form Characters (Table A4.1.)
 Selection reflects steps defined in section 7.1.2.1.1.
-Result indicates whether teseted character is included in the final set of primary characters or not, alternatively specifies the reason.
+Result indicates whether tested character is included in the final set of primary characters or not, alternatively specifies the reason.
 Characters using different data than specified in the relational model are excluded a priori.} \label{tab:long_chars} \\
 \toprule